 No preference changes are made after the school's schedule change deadline.
 Schools announce this deadline during registration.
-Changes are made if final grades, summer school, Phoenix Academy and/or Virtual SC completion necessitates the change.
+Changes are made if final grades, summer school, Phoenix Academy, and/or Virtual SC completion necessitates the change.
 Level change requests are considered only when initiated by the teacher.
 Even then, level changes can be honored only if there is space in the new class.
-Students who drop a course after the 5th day will receive WF, which calculates as an F in the overall GPA.
+Students who drop a course after the fifth day will receive WF, which calculates as an F in the overall GPA.

-NOTE: There is no guarantee that all courses requested can be scheduled.
+Note: There is no guarantee that all courses requested can be scheduled.
 When possible, each student with a conflict is notified to allow him/her to make alternate selections.
 All contact information in the school database must be accurate and up to date.
-Parents should notify the school of any changes.
+Students and parents should notify the school of any changes.

-Retaking a course
+Retaking a Course

-According to the S.C.
-Uniform Grading Policy, students are allowed to retake the same course at the same difficulty level under the following conditions:
+According to the South Carolina Uniform Grading Policy, students are allowed to retake the same course at the same difficulty level under the following conditions:

 - Only courses in which a grade of a D or F is earned may be retaken. - The course in which a grade of a D or F is earned may only be retaken during the current academic year or no later than the next academic school year. - The student's record will reflect all courses taken and grades earned.
-Students who repeat a course in which a D was earned will only receive credit for the repeated course grade. - Students taking courses for a Carnegie unit prior to their 9th grade year may retake any such course during their 9th grade year.
-In this case, only the 9th grade retake grade is used in figuring the student's Grade Point Average (GPA) and only the 9th grade attempt is shown on the transcript.
-This rule applies whether the grade earned is higher or lower than the pre-ninth grade attempt.